marmelab/liMonade/Readme.md

 id.sequence(Maybe.of); // List<[Identity<1>, Identity<2>, Identity<3>]>
 ```

-The traverse method first transforms the value to an applicative, then permute.
+The traverse method first transforms the value to an applicative, then do the same as sequence.

 ```js
 const stringToList = v => List(v.split(''));